yalah5084/apcsa-freedom-project/tool/learning-log.md

 * NavigationSplitView = sets up navigation from a list to its children
 * NavigationLink = transtition to a destination view.
 * As I followed the tutorial, it reminded me of Java in the sense that everything is organized in its own file (like Classes) and then calls each other
+* I understand the flow of this project and how each file is connected to each other.
+But the syntax is what keeps confusing me